 How to Plant A Rainbow Garden

 To begin, you need to select an area with some length, preferably with full sun exposure.
 If you can create an arched bed, even better!
 It is helpful if you have room for mass plantings to really give each colour the emphasis it needs for the overall rainbow effect.
 If you find you are short on space, it also looks nice when pots are added to the garden area to add height, depth, and the illusion of an arch, to your rainbow garden.
-Once you have a garden space in mind, you can begin to choose plantings that are suitable for the sun exposure, soil conditions and climate of your rainbow garden.
-You’ll also have to decide of you want your rainbow garden to be a perennial or annual garden bed, or a mix of both!
+Once you have a garden space in mind, you can begin to choose plantings that are suitable for the sun exposure, soil conditions, and climate of your rainbow garden.
+You’ll also have to decide if you want your rainbow garden to be a perennial or annual garden bed, or a mix of both!

 Don’t forget to extend your garden learning with these rainbow garden themed books:

 Planting A Rainbow by Lois Ehlert

 The Edible Rainbow Garden by Rosalind Creasy

 I Can Eat A Rainbow by Annabel Karmel

 End Of The Rainbow Fruit Salad by Eluka Moore